 - Next, the mixture is poured into a big steel mixer that stirs the mixture until it has thickened.

 - The liquid is then placed into an extruder and come out as an elongated, slender strands to emulate real blades of grass.

 - After this, the strands are put on a carding machine and rotated into a loose rope.
-The lax rope is tightened and woven into a nylon yarn.
+The lax rope is tightened and woven into a yarn.

 - Next, the woven shape is set through it being heated.